bengoodalll/MIST4610Project2CtrlAltDelete/README.md

 Query 4 lists the total revenue for each family by subscription plans<img width="593" alt="Screenshot 2024-12-03 at 1 30 44 PM" src="https://github.com/user-attachments/assets/13f33a47-4714-4bc5-94e2-ff19370e866d">
 <img width="169" alt="Screenshot 2024-12-03 at 1 31 22 PM" src="https://github.com/user-attachments/assets/12f7ebc0-57a4-4cd3-8b5e-5eb6a7dd56bc">

+Query 4 will be beneficial to maganagement because it will allow them to see which family accounts are generating the most revenue for them and it will allow them to improve customer retention and also see which subscription plans are giving them the most revenue.